AustinCGomez/Open-File-Mover-CLI/README.md

 Stop fighting with your file system and start conquering it.
 Open File Mover puts you back in control of your digital workspace!

-## Contributing

-Contributions are always welcome!

-You can suggest any function or fix any issues that you see in our project and we will consider it!
-Please write unit tests and ensure they pass so that we can see your functions work.
-We will also write additional unit tests for you.

 ## Download

 Getting Started is Simple!